47chapters/letsgo/docs/how-to/delevop-the-front-end.md

 - `app/web/src/components` contains reusable React components that implement the LetsGo boilerplate logic.
 These are implemented in plain HTML and are meant to be refactored using the React UI framework of your choice.
 - `app/web/src/app` is the root directory of the [Next.js's App Router]().

 The subdirectory tree below `app/web/src/app` reflects the routing paths of the React app itself.
-The LetsGo boilerplate organizees the font-end into two main logical areas:
+The LetsGo boilerplate organizes the font-end into two logical areas:

 - `app/web/src/app/(site)` contains your public website (landing pages, pricing pages, contact form etc).
 - `app/web/src/app/(dashboard)` contains the management dashboard for your customers.
 This part of the website requires user authentication.